We are officially-unofficially into the beginning of my favourite season!

 Gripping, unputdownable and packed with twists and turns from the first page to the very last, this stunning psychological thriller will make you question whether we can ever really trust the ones we love.

-My First Reaction: YASSSS give this to me! *sobs uncontrollably* Though I obviously don’t know the situation here, I am drawn to any story where it feels like karma is going to be a bitch.
+My Fucking Thoughts: YASSSS give this to me! *sobs uncontrollably* Though I obviously don’t know the situation here, I am drawn to any story where it feels like karma is going to be a bitch.

 🔪Someone Like Me by M.R.
 Carey